uvicore/docs/docs/database/tables.md

 !!! warning "init file"
     Be sure to add your new table to the `database/tables/__init__.py`

-The schematic includes many commented examples of how to use the table, a sort of auto-documentation.
+The schematic includes many commented examples of how to use the table, some quick inline documentation.

-A basic `posts` table looks like this
+A basic "wiki" `posts` table looks like this
 ```python
 import uvicore
 import sqlalchemy as sa